A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 The Barossa

-Most people have heard of the Barossa Valley: it’s one of the most famous wine regions of South Australia.
+Most people have heard of the Barossa Valley: it’s one of the most famous wine regions in South Australia.
 There are over 80 cellar doors and 150 wineries in this celebrated region, but the area still retains a close-knit community feel.

 Just 90 minutes from the centre of town, there are lots here, so you’ll definitely need a guide in this area if you want to see everything, and most of it is too good to risk missing out on.